-- 5 - Mark the wires with tape so you will know how to put them back on. - Disconnect the wires from 6 the bad ECO and remove the ECO from the metal mounting clip.

-- Install the new ECO in the metal mounting clip. - Make sure the new ECO fits 8 snuggly against the tank.
-You should NOT be able to slip a business card between the ECO and the tank.
-If you can, bend the ECO mounting clip until the ECO fits tightly against the tank.
+- Mark the wires with tape so you will know how to put them back on. - 6 Disconnect the wires from the bad ECO and remove the ECO from the metal mounting clip. - 7 Install the new ECO in the metal mounting clip. - Make sure the new ECO fits snuggly against the tank.
+You should NOT be able to slip a

-Attach the wires following 9 the wiring diagram on the water heater's label.
-Make sure all wire connections are tight.

-- Replace the plastic element/ 10 ECO cover, insulation, and access panel. - Replace the cover on the 11 - electrical junction box. - Turn ON power to the water 12 heater at the circuit breaker/ fuse box.
+- 9 Attach the wires following the wiring diagram on the water heater's label.
+Make sure all wire connections are tight. - Replace the plastic element/ ECO cover, insulation, and access panel. - Reconnect power to water heater.